Rethinking Asset Location - Between Tax-Deferred, Tax-Exempt and Taxable Accounts

 c) ignore the impact of a change in tax rates between contribution and withdrawal, and

-d) make the objective of AL to maximize utility, when investors assume AL decisions maximize wealth.
+d) make the objective of AL to maximize the utility from mean-variance-optimization, while ignoring tax-reduction benefits and ending wealth.

 A general model of the accounts is created that calculates their benefits and deconstructs the total benefit into its two sources.
 The two sources of benefits are analyzed to develop AL rules.

-An AL procedure is illustrated to deal with all situations.
+An AL procedure is illustrated to deal with the most complicated situations.
 The metrics used for ranking assets are the same calculations that deconstruct the accounts' benefits.
 The procedure is extended to include the Asset Allocation decision.

 Keywords: asset location, asset allocation, tax-exempt, tax-deferred, taxes and retirement savings, portfolio selection, Roth IRA, IRA, RRSP, TFSA